Rufilla/meta-openai/README.md

-# Yocto OpenAI Meta Layer
+# Yocto meta-openai OpenAI Meta Layer

-Note: This is unofficial and not supported by OpenAI.
+Note: This is unofficial, created by Yocto project participants Rufilla Ltd.  It is not supported by OpenAI.

-# Yocto meta-openai

 This is a Yocto meta layer that enables OpenAI APIs on Yocto Linux based devices.
 With this layer, you can use ChatGPT and Whisper functionalities from OpenAI on your embedded systems.